OfficeDev/Microsoft-Teams-Samples/samples/bot-calling-meeting/csharp/README.md

   ]
 }
 ````
-- Update `MicrosoftAppId, MicrosoftAppPassword, AppId, AppSecret` with your client_id and client_secret app registered in demo tenant.
+- Update `microsoft-app-id`, `microsoft-app-client-secret` with your app's client id and client secret registered in demo tenant.
 - Update `BotBaseUrl` with your `ngrok` URL.
+- Update `object-id-of-the-user-to-whom-online-meeting-policy-has-been-granted` with the ID of the user who has had the policy assigned to them above
-- Update `UserId` and `DisplayName` of the users from where you want to initiate the call and to whom you want to redirect or transfer the call
+- Update `UserId` and `UserName` of the users from where you want to initiate the call and to whom you want to redirect or transfer the call

 2. __*This step is specific to Teams*__
     - **Edit** the `manifest.json` contained in the  `TeamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)